Skip to content

 Insider attacks happen quite frequently.
 If an untrustworthy employee were to gain access to the area and steal the computer on which the software program is installed, he or she could crack the software over time, either through a brute force attack or by exposing other vulnerabilities within the software.
 Sometimes data can even be extracted directly off the computer’s RAM or hard drive.
 Without any physical barriers to stop access to these areas, your encryption keys will be exposed.

 Hardware security modules (HSM) provide a far more secure method for storing and managing encryption keys.
 HSMs that are FIPS 140-2 Level 3-validated go through extensive tests to ensure that the devices are durable enough to protect data against physical attacks.
-The following features give HSMs a significant leg up when compared to software-based encryption methods:
+HSMs offer a significant leg up when compared to software-based encryption methods.